ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/processors/decorate.md

 script, as well as both the `content` and `custom-footer` fragments.
-The `custom-footer` fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content template which is one of the reasons one uses Thymeleaf in the first place :)
+The `custom-footer` fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content template which is one of the reasons one uses Thymeleaf in the first place 😊

 > Fragment names must be unique within a template, otherwise fragment mismatches
 > can occur and all sorts of hilarity will ensue.

-Anyway, once you tell Thymeleaf to process `content1.html`, the resulting page will look like this:
+Once you tell Thymeleaf to process `content1.html`, the resulting page will look like this:

 ```html
 <!DOCTYPE html>